rhumaric/markup-engineering-tools/README.md

 Markup engineering toolbox
 ==========================

-> Gather in a HTML + CSS first framework small patterns that can be easily composed.
+> Gather in a CSS + HTML first list of patterns that can be easily composed.
 Start with small patterns and build up to larger components, finally providing markup + CSS + JS for mor interactive patterns.

 Principles
 ----------